MicrosoftDocs/learn/learn-pr/azure/monitor-azure-arc-enabled-servers/includes/4-develop-a-robust-data-foundation-of-azure-arc-enabled-servers-with-azure-monitor-metrics-and-logs.md

 Logs in Azure Monitor are stored in a Log Analytics workspace that's based on Azure Data Explorer, which provides a powerful analysis engine and rich query language.
 Logs typically provide enough information to provide complete context of the issue being identified and are valuable for identifying the root cause of issues.

-You can work with log queries interactively with Log Analytics in the Azure portal or add the results to an Azure dashboard for visualization in combination with other data.
+You can work with log queries interactively with Log Analytics in the Azure portal.
+You can also add the results to an Azure dashboard for visualization in combination with other data.
 You can also create log alerts, which will trigger an alert based on the results of a schedule query.

 - **Analyze** using Log Analytics in the Azure portal to write log queries and interactively analyze log data by using a powerful analysis engine.
 - **Alert** by configuring a log alert rule that sends a notification or takes automated action when the results of the query match a particular result.